jlparkI/xGPR/docs/advanced/auxiliary_tutorial.rst

 Now you can cluster ``my_feature_rep`` -- it's just a random features representation of your input -- or do PCA.

-``num_features`` here is the last dimension of the inputs you will supply.
-If your input is fixed vectors, then this should be dim1 of the fixed vector input.
-If by contrast you are using a sequence / graph kernel, this should be the number of features per graph element / sequence element.

 Note some important things here.
 First, the ``KernelFGen`` is like an xGPRegression model that doesn't do hyperparameter tuning and is fitted as soon as it's created.
 This means that you have to supply (the log of) the hyperparameters as a numpy array.

 All xGPR kernels have at least one hyperparameter.
 Most have either one or two hyperparameters.
-If the kernel has only one hyperparameter (e.g. polynomial kernels, linear kernels, arc-cosine kernels) you don't need to supply anything for hyperparameters.
+If the kernel has only one hyperparameter (e.g. linear kernels) you don't need to supply anything for hyperparameters.
 You only need to supply a hyperparameter for kernels that have two hyperparameters, e.g. RBF, Matern, GraphRBF, FHTConv1d -- in that case you need to supply the second hyperparameter for the kernel as shown above.

 How to choose a hyperparameter for a kernel that requires it for clustering?
 If you've fitted a Gaussian process regression model to your data, that's easy -- just call:::